Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 Intel "FDIV Error" Pentium P5 CPU Chip "Andy Grove" Keychain (1995)

-image of an intel keychain with Pentium chip with FDIV bug flaw
+intel keychain with Pentium chip with FDIV bug flaw

 The early versions of 60-100 MHz Pentium chips (P5 & P54C versions) had a problem in the floating point unit that resulted in incorrect (but predictable) results from some division operations.
 This bug, discovered in 1994 by professor Thomas Nicely at Lynchburg College, Virginia, became known as the Pentium FDIV Bug.
 Intel offered to replace all flawed Pentium processors on the basis of request on December 20 1994.
 Intel eventually recalled nearly a million chips that cost the company a $475 million pre-tax charge.